DataScienceHobart/DaSH/_posts/2016-04-22-General-Discussion.md

 #D55E00|colourblindred|tenn
 #CC79A7|colourblindpink|hopbush

 One of the biggest challenges was finding a way to check how an entire image looked with a particular kind of colour blindness.
 The app 'Color Oracle' (http://colororacle.org/) provided a free, simple, easy, rapid, cross platform solution.
-It just changes the screen colour palette temporaily, allowing a quick check.
+It just changes the screen colour palette temporaily, allowing a quick check (if your using R, Paul Murrel from R-core recommends the ['dichromat' package](http://cran.stat.auckland.ac.nz/web/packages/dichromat/index.html) ).
 Here are three different checks of the original image.

 *Normal vision*